CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     module load geneflow/latest
     geneflow --help

 If GeneFlow is still not available, you'll need to install it.
-We recommend to install it in a Python virtual environment by using these instructions: :ref:`Install GeneFlow using a Python Virtual Environment <install-geneflow-venv>`.
+The recommended method for installation is in a Python virtual environment, as described here: :ref:`Install GeneFlow using a Python Virtual Environment <install-geneflow-venv>`.

-After installation, you can load GeneFlow using the following commands:
+After installation in a Python virtual environment, you can load GeneFlow using the following commands:

 .. code-block:: text